-In the event of a change of control at First Sensor AG, each Executive Board member has after becoming aware of the completion of the takeover.
+In the event of a change of control at First Sensor AG, each Executive Board member has bearer shares (Authorized Capital 2015/I) up to the right to resign from office within one month after becoming aware of the completion of the takeover.
 In this case, the Executive Board member affected receives compensation.
 This is limited with regard to the cash components of the remuneration.